medinadato/vagrant-magento2/README.md

 ## Load the submodule

+### Folder www present

+If, inside your magento2 vagrant box there is a www folder, please install the submodule.

 > Note: In order to load your module, you might need to add your public key to Bitbucket.
 > Check with the BitBucket administrator you have the right permissions to run git on ssh.

 ```bash
 $ git pull && git submodule init && git submodule update && git submodule status
 ```

+### Folder www not present

 If adding your public key to BitBucket is not an option you can run the alternative command: